 Online Dating and Romance Scams

-A recent study indicates that up to 10 percent of Americans use online dating websites or mobile applications.
+A recent study indicates that 15 percent of American adults use online dating websites or mobile applications.
 As the number of people looking to meet new people online grows, so does the opportunity for fraud.

 Some scam artists use bogus profiles to con the people they meet out of hundreds or thousands of dollars.
 Criminals who perpetrate online dating and romance scams use emotional appeals to quickly gain their victims’ trust and then, just as quickly, exploit it.
 This leaves many victims not only embarrassed but also in financial distress.
 It is important for online users to be on the look-out for online dating and romance scams.
 It can happen like this:

 The Phony Profile

 Romance scammers often create a phony profile.
 The scammer may use photos from magazines and portray himself or herself as talented and successful.
 Fake profiles may have discrepancies or inconsistencies, like disproportionate height and weight, or be suspiciously vague.
 Romance scammers often claim to be a U.S. citizen working or serving abroad, or give a similar excuse to explain their inability to meet in person.

 Gaining Victims’ Trust